EOCOnline/rangertrak/README.md

 - 3Word functionality (for now)

 ## To Run
-- (Future:) Simply visit https://www.RangerTrak.org once and the 2nd time you visit you will be given an option to 'install/download' the web page/application.
+- (The Vision:) Simply visit https://www.RangerTrak.org once and the 2nd time you visit you will be given an option to 'install/download' the web page/application.
 That should put an icon on your homescreen or desktop that you can thereafter access without Internet access!

 ## To Build and Test
 - Grab a local copy of Github.com/eocOnline/Rangertrak
 - Install NodeJS and NPM
 - cd RangerTrak
 - npm install
 - ng serve -o

 - or Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests